pedrochans/snowflake-mcp-server/README-original.md

 A Model Context Protocol (MCP) server for performing read-only operations against Snowflake databases.
 This tool enables Claude to securely query Snowflake data without modifying any information.

-This repository is a fork from [snowflake-mcp-server](https://github.com/dynamike/snowflake-mcp-server), from Michael Kania.

 ## Features

 - Flexible authentication to Snowflake using either: